RyuuXS/Reforestation/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.